A Merge/Split Algorithm for Multitarget Tracking Using Generalized Labeled Multi-Bernoulli Filters: Introduction

 \section{Introduction}

-Multitarget tracking is a challenging problem that can be solved in the framework of Joint Probabilistic Data Association Filter (JPDAF), Multiple Hypothesis Tracking (MHT), and Random Finite Set (RFS); see a recent survey paper \cite{VoBN15_mtt} with a comprehensive list of references.
+Multitarget tracking is a challenging problem that can be solved in the framework of Joint Probabilistic Data Association (JPDA), Multiple Hypothesis Tracking (MHT), and Random Finite Set (RFS); see a recent survey paper \cite{VoBN15_mtt} with a comprehensive list of references.
 A class of Labeled RFS filters known as the $\delta$-Generalized Labeled Multi-Bernoulli ($\delta$-GLMB) filter has been shown to provide a ``closed form'' solution to such tracking problems \cite{VoBT13,VoBN14}, and many successful applications have been reported in the literature.
-As has been shown in \cite{VoB17} (and stated more explicitly in \cite{ChenL18}), a $\delta$-GLMB filter represents the filtering density as a set of weighted hypotheses, with each hypothesis consisting of labeled tracks\footnote{or more precisely, labeled track {\em points} at the current time.
-In this paper we use ``track'' and ``track point'' interchangeably, and will state it explicitly when we mean a track history over time.}, which are in turn pairs of a track label and a track (kinematic) density.
+As has been shown in \cite{VoB17} (and stated more explicitly in \cite{ChenL18_code,ChenL18}), a $\delta$-GLMB filter represents the filtering density as a set of weighted hypotheses, with each hypothesis consisting of labeled tracks\footnote{or more precisely, labeled track {\em points} at the current time.
+In this paper we use ``track'' and ``track point'' interchangeably, and will state it explicitly when we mean a track {\em history} over time.}, which are in turn pairs of a track label and a track kinematic density.
 Upon update with a batch of measurements, each hypothesis gives rise to many child hypotheses \cite{VoB17}, and therefore for any practical application, truncation has to be performed in order to fit a given compute budget, expressed for example as the maximum number $K$ of hypotheses held simultaneously in memory.
-However, in trying to apply $\delta$-GLMB filtering to multitarget tracking, we have observed a degeneracy problem of sorts: As filtering proceeds, the budget will be consumed mostly by ``incumbents,'' so much so that upon truncation, a nascent track is often excluded from the ``top $K$'' hypotheses because of its small weight, and never gets the opportunity to accumulate measurements over a few update steps to attain a large enough weight to be included.
-This phenomenon is reminiscent of the degeneracy problem encountered in particle filtering without resampling, when new likelihoods are ``killed'' by all but one weights that have become practically zero.